 Motorboat mechanics maintain and repair boat motors.

-When finished working on a motor, mechanics write a report.
+Mechanics write reports after finishing repairs.
 This report lists the work performed on the engine and its general condition.

 Motorboat mechanics service and maintain portable outboard motors in the repair shop.
 They work on inboard motors at the dock or marina.
 Inboard motors are removed from the boat only when a major overhaul is required.